 Heatstroke occurs when compensatory mechanisms for dissipating heat fail and core temperature increases substantially.
 Inflammatory cytokines are activated, and multiple organ dysfunction may develop.
-Endotoxin from gastrointestinal (GI) flora may also play a role.
-Organ dysfunction may occur in the central nervous system (CNS), skeletal muscle (rhabdomyolysis), liver, kidneys, lungs (acute respiratory distress syndrome), and heart.
+Organ dysfunction may occur in the central nervous system (CNS), skeletal muscle (rhabdomyolysis Rhabdomyolysis Rhabdomyolysis is a clinical syndrome involving the breakdown of skeletal muscle tissue.
+Symptoms and signs include muscle weakness, myalgias, and reddish-brown urine, although this triad is... read more ), liver, kidneys, lungs (acute respiratory distress syndrome), and heart.
+Hyperkalemia Hyperkalemia Hyperkalemia is a serum potassium concentration > 5.5 mEq/L (> 5.5 mmol/L), usually resulting from decreased renal potassium excretion or abnormal movement of potassium out of cells.
+There... read more and hypoglycemia Hypoglycemia Hypoglycemia, or low plasma glucose level can result in sympathetic nervous system stimulation, and central nervous system dysfunction.
+In patients with diabetes who take insulin or antihyperglycemic... read more may occur.
 The coagulation cascade is activated, sometimes causing disseminated intravascular coagulation Disseminated Intravascular Coagulation (DIC) Disseminated intravascular coagulation (DIC) involves abnormal, excessive generation of thrombin and fibrin in the circulating blood.
 During the process, increased platelet aggregation and coagulation... read more .
-Hyperkalemia Hyperkalemia Hyperkalemia is a serum potassium concentration > 5.5 mEq/L (> 5.5 mmol/L), usually resulting from decreased renal potassium excretion or abnormal movement of potassium out of cells.
-There... read more and hypoglycemia Hypoglycemia Hypoglycemia unrelated to exogenous insulin therapy is an uncommon clinical syndrome characterized by low plasma glucose level, symptomatic sympathetic nervous system stimulation, and central nervous system dysfunction.
-In patients with diabetes who take insulin or antihyperglycemic... read more may occur.

 Classic heatstroke takes 2 to 3 days of exposure to develop.
 It occurs during summer heat waves, typically in older, sedentary people with no air-conditioning and often with limited access to fluids.
 It can occur rapidly in children left in a hot car, particularly with closed windows.

 Exertional heatstroke occurs more abruptly and affects healthy active people (eg, athletes, military recruits, factory workers).
-It is the 2nd most common cause of death in young athletes.
+It is a common cause of death in young athletes.
 Intense exertion in a hot environment causes a sudden massive heat load that the body cannot modulate.
-Rhabdomyolysis is common; acute kidney injury and coagulopathy are somewhat more likely and severe.
+Rhabdomyolysis is common; acute kidney injury Acute Kidney Injury (AKI) Acute kidney injury is a rapid decrease in renal function over days to weeks, causing an accumulation of nitrogenous products in the blood (azotemia) with or without reduction in amount of urine... read more and coagulopathy are somewhat more likely and severe.
 Heat exhaustion Heat Exhaustion Heat exhaustion is a non–life-threatening clinical syndrome of weakness, malaise, nausea, syncope, and other nonspecific symptoms caused by heat exposure.
 Thermoregulation and central nervous... read more can transition to heatstroke as heat illness progresses and is characterized by impairment of mental status and neurologic function.

 Some Differences Between Classic and Exertional Heatstroke

-Heatstroke may occur after using certain drugs (eg, cocaine, phencyclidine [PCP], amphetamines, monoamine oxidase inhibitors) that cause a hypermetabolic state.
+Heatstroke may occur after using stimulant drugs (eg, cocaine, phencyclidine [PCP], amphetamines), monoamine oxidase inhibitors, or anticholinergic medications (eg, antihistamines, antimuscarinics) that cause a hypermetabolic state or impair the ability to sweat.
 Usually, an overdose is required, but exertion and environmental conditions can be additive.